hrr36-sdc-t2/pl61-data-generator-and-seeder/README.md

 # pl61-data-generator-and-seeder
-Generates fake data for seeding into MongoDB or MySQL instances.

-10 million primary records with ~90 million secondary records.
+Generates fake data for seeding into MongoDB or MySQL instances, 10 million primary records with ~90 million secondary records.

 MongoDB
   - data generation and insertion time on 2 workers: 100-120 min